elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-decomposition-process-contribute-to-nutrient-recycling-in-ecosystems.md

 url: /learn/biology/questions/how-does-the-decomposition-process-contribute-to-nutrient-recycling-in-ecosystems
 score: -1.0
 related_article1:
-    id: 170383
+    id: 170391
-    title: Explain the composition of biomass and how it relates to living and formerly living material.
+    title: >-
+        What is the role of chlorophyll in light absorption during photosynthesis?
     subject: Biology
-    url: /learn/biology/questions/explain-the-composition-of-biomass-and-how-it-relates-to-living-and-formerly-living-material
+    url: /learn/biology/questions/what-is-the-role-of-chlorophyll-in-light-absorption-during-photosynthesis
 related_article2:
-    id: 170380
+    id: 170388
-    title: Describe the energy conversion process that occurs during cellular respiration.
+    title: >-
+        What is the role of decomposers in the breakdown of organic material in the geosphere?
     subject: Biology
-    url: /learn/biology/questions/describe-the-energy-conversion-process-that-occurs-during-cellular-respiration
+    url: /learn/biology/questions/what-is-the-role-of-decomposers-in-the-breakdown-of-organic-material-in-the-geosphere
 related_article3:
-    id: 170381
+    id: 170383
-    title: How do oceans function as carbon sinks, and what role do phytoplankton play in this process?
+    title: >-
+        Explain the composition of biomass and how it relates to living and formerly living material.
     subject: Biology
-    url: /learn/biology/questions/how-do-oceans-function-as-carbon-sinks-and-what-role-do-phytoplankton-play-in-this-process
+    url: /learn/biology/questions/explain-the-composition-of-biomass-and-how-it-relates-to-living-and-formerly-living-material
 related_article4:
-    id: 170390
+    id: 170389
+    title: >-
-    title: How does the combustion of fossil fuels impact the carbon cycle and atmospheric carbon levels?
+        Describe the process of marine organism decomposition in the hydrosphere and its impact on carbon release.
     subject: Biology
-    url: /learn/biology/questions/how-does-the-combustion-of-fossil-fuels-impact-the-carbon-cycle-and-atmospheric-carbon-levels
+    url: /learn/biology/questions/describe-the-process-of-marine-organism-decomposition-in-the-hydrosphere-and-its-impact-on-carbon-release
 related_article5:
-    id: 170378
+    id: 170392
-    title: How does carbon dioxide contribute to the process of photosynthesis?
+    title: >-
+        Explain the chemical equation for glucose production in photosynthesis and its importance for plant growth.
     subject: Biology
-    url: /learn/biology/questions/how-does-carbon-dioxide-contribute-to-the-process-of-photosynthesis
+    url: /learn/biology/questions/explain-the-chemical-equation-for-glucose-production-in-photosynthesis-and-its-importance-for-plant-growth
 ---

 &nbsp;